Why ChatGPT doesn't recommend your brand

-Six concrete reasons ChatGPT names your competitor instead of you, ranked by how often we see them in 1,000+ FixAEO scans.
-With a fix for each.
+ChatGPT SEO fix: six reasons ChatGPT names competitors instead of you, ranked by frequency across 1,000+ FixAEO scans — with a fix for each.

 You ask ChatGPT "best [your category]" and it confidently lists three competitors.
 Your brand isn't even mentioned.
 You've done the SEO work — you rank top 5 on Google.
 Why doesn't ChatGPT see you?

-We've analysed 1,000+ scans on [INTERNAL LINK: / "FixAEO"] and the answer is almost always one of six specific problems.
+We've analysed 1,000+ scans on FixAEO and the answer is almost always one of six specific problems.
 This post lists them in descending order of frequency, with the exact fix for each.

 1. Your robots.txt blocks AI crawlers (≈22% of cases)